From harmonics to frequencies

 The words "orderly" and "pleasing" indicate both mathematically precise and aesthetically pleasing.

-Harmony is an expression of nature, of the laws of nature.
+Harmony is the hallmark of a natural expression, of the laws of nature.

 A note is therefore a set of harmonious sounds.